peteroupc/numbers-java/api/com.upokecenter.numbers.EFloatExtras.md

 * <code>ed2</code> - An arbitrary-precision number indicating the number of bits to rotate the first operand's mantissa.
 Must be an integer with an exponent of 0.
-If this parameter is positive, the mantissa is shifted by the given number of bits and the most-significant bits shifted out of the mantissa become the least-significant bits instead.
+If this parameter is positive, the mantissa is shifted to the left by the given number of bits and the most-significant bits shifted out of the mantissa become the least-significant bits instead.
 If this parameter is negative, the number is shifted by the given number of bits and the least-significant bits shifted out of the mantissa become the most-significant bits instead.

 * <code>ec</code> - A context that specifies the precision of arbitrary-precision numbers.
-If this parameter is null or specifies an unlimited precision, this method has the same behavior as <code>Shift</code>.
+If this parameter is null or specifies an unlimited precision, this method has the same behavior as <code>Shift</code> .

 **Returns:**